GenWise/razorpay-to-sheets/README.md

 - Calculates the due amount for each payment link
 - Sorts results by due amount (highest to lowest)
 - Creates/updates a "Partial Payments" tab in the same Google Sheet
+- Provides a breakdown of payments by currency and reference ID type
 - Sends an email summary to the specified recipient with:
   - Total due amount
   - Due amount split by Reference IDs starting with "July" vs others
+  - Breakdown by currency (INR, AED, etc.)
   - Link to the Google Sheet
 - Exports results to a CSV file (optional)